allen880117/nanikore/README.md

 ![](https://i.imgur.com/MYDZAW4.png)

-Once every memeber of the board has confirmed the request, the contract will be executed automatically, transferring the stocks to the customer.
+Once the minimum number of confirmation is fulfilled, the contract will be executed automatically, transferring the stocks to the customer.